lefmic/Sef/README.md

 *   The application is divided in modules
 *   The first slash-separated string of the url-path defines the module
 *   The rest of the path is needed to define which method of the module-controller to call
-*   These definitions must be defined in configuration files
+*   These definitions must be done in configuration files

 These are the steps for you to do if you want to use this framework:

 1. Get the files using composer.

+    "require": {
+        "sef/sef/: "1.x.x"
+    }

 2. Write configurations for your modules, their functions and the dependencies
 3. Implement your business logic

-## Configure your application. ##
+## Configure your application ##

 You will basically need two configuration files.